Boyden–Hull Junior/High School: History

 The merger that created Boyden–Hull Community School District was approved in a December 1958 vote of the Sioux County board of education.
 Boyden and Hull were separate school districts until July 1, 1959.
 The first school board election as a consolidated school district had taken place in March 1959, followed by the first classes on August 31, 1959.
 Hull High School's student newspaper was called Hull High Lights.
 Its athletic teams were known as the Wild Cats.
 Before the merger, Hull's basketball team had been to the state playoffs five times.
 Boyden Public School's mascot was the Bombers.
 Boyden's student newspaper was the Buzz Bomb.

 Technology and services

 Smart Boards were first installed in 2007.
 A one to one computing initiative was started in the 2011–12 school year, as was the school's use of Moodle.
 The district shares some classes with the nearby Rock Valley High School and George–Little Rock Senior High School through polycom videoconferencing technology.
 Online classes are available for dual high school and college credit though Northwest Iowa Community College (NWICC).
 A school resource officer was assigned to the district beginning with the 2010 school year.
 Boyden–Hull and Rock Valley hired a joint transportation director in July 2018.
-In 2018, Boyden–Hull began a joint vocational education program with Sioux Center Community Schools and NWICC.
+In 2018, Boyden–Hull began a joint vocational education program with the Sioux Center Community School District and NWICC.